DerwenAI/pytextrank/docs/index.md

 provides computationally efficient methods that do not require substantial training in advance, which can import and leverage domain expertise.

-Moreover, this approach can be integrated with embedding methods (deep learning) for complementary solutions.
+Moreover, this approach can be integrated downstream in *knowledge graph* use cases through *embedding* methods (deep learning) for complementary, hybrid AI solutions.

 ## Community Resources